This post contains affiliate links.

 Whole Milk (Grade B-)

 Substitution Effectiveness: Whole milk is not an ideal substitute for Greek yogurt due to its liquid nature and lack of tanginess.
 It works in some recipes, but it will significantly alter the texture and flavor.
+The B- we gave it was generous, and we almost kicked whole milk off the island.

 Avocado (Grade B-)

 Substitution Effectiveness: Avocado is a unique substitute that can work in certain recipes.
 It provides creaminess and healthy fats but lacks the tanginess of Greek yogurt.
-Avocado’s mild, and largely popular, taste shouldn’t negatively affect many recipes though it is decidedly different from Greek yogurt.
+Avocadoโs mild and largely popular taste shouldnโt negatively affect many recipes, though it is decidedly different from Greek yogurt.

 Coconut Cream (Grade B-)